 The USFWS designated portions of South Dakota as critical nesting habitat for the Piping Plover in 2002 (Federal Register 2002).
 Included areas were Lake Oahe and the Missouri River from Fort Randall Dam south to Ponca State Park, Nebraska, including Lewis and Clark Lake.
 Critical habitat contains important elements or habitat features that meet a species' life cycle needs.
-Critical habitat is relevant when there is a federal nexus, such as federal funding provided or federal approval needed for a particular project within designated critical habitat.
+Critical habitat is relevant when there is a federal nexus, such as federal funding provided or federal approval needed for a project within designated critical habitat.

-SDGFP senior wildlife biologist for wildlife diversity has been a member of the Northern Great Plains Piping Plover Recovery Team since 2010.
-The primary activity of this team since then has been assisting with the revision of the Northern Great Plains Piping Plover Recovery Plan.
-The previous recovery plan relevant to this population was finalized in 1988 (U.S. Fish and Wildlife Service 1988).
-The team worked under the direction of USFWS wildlife biologists in North Dakota.
-The team reached a consensus on a draft recovery plan for consideration by the USFWS, which was published for public review and comment but not finalized.
-In January 2018, the USFWS informed Recovery Team Members of the agency's intent to revise the Draft Plan and prepare a species report and recovery implementation strategy, to be available for public comment during the spring of 2018.
+SDGFP Senior Wildlife Biologist for Wildlife Diversity was invited to be a member of the Northern Great Plains Piping Plover Recovery Team (Team) in 2010.
+The Team's primary task was to assist in the revision of the Northern Great Plains Piping Plover Recovery Plan.
+The Team included representatives from state and federal wildlife agencies and research entities with experience with this species in the Northern Great Plains.
+The earlier recovery plan was finalized in 1988 (U.S. Fish and Wildlife Service 1988).
+The Team effort was led by USFWS wildlife biologists in North Dakota.
+The resulting draft recovery plan (Draft Plan) was published in the Federal Register on March 16, 2016, with 60 days allowed for public comment (U.S. Fish and Wildlife Service 2016).
+USFWS wildlife biologists in North Dakota subsequently met with Team members by conference call to discuss questions and comments from the public.
+In January 2018, the USFWS informed Team members of the USFWS's intent to revise the Draft Plan and prepare a species report and recovery implementation strategy, to be available for public comment during the spring of 2018.
+As of the time of this status review update (September 2020), neither of these documents has been shared with Team members, and their development status is unknown.

-SDGFP intends to continue its participation in the multiagency Missouri River endangered species MOA.
+SDGFP will continue its participation in the multiagency Missouri River endangered species MOA.
 SDGFP further intends to assist with new recovery goals established in the revised Northern Great Plains Piping Plover Recovery Plan once the document is finalized and approved.
+SDGFP plans to pursue a more flexible means of providing nesting season assistance to the USACE besides hiring summer interns.